Higher Ed & Stud Affairs Admin (HEA)

 HEA 504 COMMUNITY COLLEGE ADMINISTRATION

 Prerequisite: Graduate status.
 Purposes, functions, and characteristics of the community/two-year college: profile of student populations; historical and philosophical evolution; organization and leadership; finance, governance, and management of academic and support services; and relationship to the surrounding community.

 Prerequisites: Graduate status and SPA program faculty member approval.
 Involvement in scholarly and special project/program development.

-HEA 591 WOMEN IN HIGHER EDUCATION
+HEA 591 GENDER, INTERSECTIONALITY, AND HIGHER EDUCATION

 HEA 594 WORKSHOP

 Graduate workshop in Higher Education and Student Affairs Administration.

 Prerequisite: Graduate status.
 Evolution of American higher education: its history and philosophy; faculty and students; curriculum; governance; and the impact of race, gender, class, ability, and sexual orientation.

 Prerequisite: Graduate status.
 Assessing and meeting the needs of diverse student populations; theories of college student development and learning; college student characteristics, attributes, values, and learning styles; impact of the college experience on students; designing educational and programming interventions to directly enhance the student learning environment.